HiIamJeff/project-bank-credit/README.md

 ├── monthly_transformation_script.py
 ├── raw_ingestion.py
 ├── requirements.txt
+├── streamlit_app
+│   ├── README.md
+│   ├── app.py
+│   ├── list_zipcode_nyc.pkl
+│   ├── streamlit_script.py
+│   └── zipcode_2020_shape_simplified.geojson
 ```

 #### Future development
 Some ideas that can expand the project furthermore:
 - Setting up an orchestration tool (e.g., Airflow, Prefect) to make this process a monthly schedule task
 - Modifying the batch job to be a streaming process (Structured Streaming) to run every time the new/updated data comes in
-- Setting up another process to train machine learning models with the latest data
+- Setting up another process to re-train machine learning models with the latest data
 - Setting up JDBC drivers to read/write data from/to external database systems (e.g., Postgres)
+- Extending the project by exporting wide tables in the final stage and connect those with BI platforms on cloud services (e.g., BigQuery with Looker)

 ## Contacts
 Please let me know if you have any thought on this project.